 Six tuna species dominate Philippine tuna landings, i.e. skipjack tuna (Katsuwonus pelamis), yellowfin tuna (Thunnus albacares), bigeye tuna (T. obesus), eastern little tuna (Euthynnus affinis), frigate tuna (Auxis thazard), and bullet tuna (A. rochei).
 The most common gears used by the commercial sector for catching these tuna species are purse seines and ringnets, while the municipal fishers use hook-and-line or handline.
 All these gears are operated jointly with fish aggregating devices (FAD), known as payao in the Philippines.
 Skipjack and yellowfin are found throughout the year in all Philippine waters but are abundant in Moro Gulf, Sulu Sea, and Sulawesi Sea off Mindanao Island.
-Large landings of these species occur in General Santos City where six out of eight tuna canneries are located.
+Large landings of these species occur in General Santos City where seven out of nine tuna canneries are located.

-The objective of this study was to use port sampling data to estimate effort, catch, CPUE, standardized CPUE for yellowfin tuna in the purse seine fishery operating in the southern Philippines (Region 12, SOCCSKSARGEN) and High Seas Pocket #1 and handline fishery operating in Region 12.
+The objective of this study was to use port sampling data from the National Stock Assessment Program (NSAP) in Region 12 to estimate effort, catch, CPUE, standardized CPUE for yellowfin tuna in the purse seine fishery operating in the southern Philippines (Region 12, SOCCSKSARGEN) and High Seas Pocket #1 and handline fishery operating in Region 12.